.st0{fill:#FFFFFF;}

 3. If you’re concerned about your baby’s reaction to the new sleep technique, consult with a pediatrician.
 They can provide guidance and reassurance.

-By following these steps, you can successfully implement the Scandinavian Sleep Technique and create a sleep environment that promotes restful, healthy sleep for your baby.
+When you follow these steps, you can successfully implement the Scandinavian Sleep Technique and create a sleep environment that promotes restful, healthy sleep for your baby.
 Remember, patience and consistency are key in this process.
 Happy sleeping!

 Frequently Asked Questions About the Scandinavian Sleep Technique